UGentBiomath/COVID19-Model/docs/installation.md

      conda env update -f environment.yml --prune
      ```

-     Mind that **"solving the environment" can take up to a few hours** if none of the package have previously been installed.
-See the [Anaconda navigator documentation](https://docs.anaconda.com/anaconda/navigator/tutorials/manage-environments/#importing-an-environment) how you can import the `environment.yml` file using the GUI.
+     Mind that the step **"solving the environment" can take quite some time**.

 - Install the code developed specifically for the project (lives inside the `src/covid19model` folder) in the environment (in `-e` edit mode):